PowerDNS/pdns/pdns/docs/markdown/authoritative/backend-bind.md

 ## pdns\_control commands
 ### `bind-add-zone <domain> <filename>`
-Add zone &lt;domain> from &lt;filename> to PDNS's bind backend.
+Add zone `domain` from `filename` to PDNS's bind backend.
 Zone will be loaded at first request.

 ### `bind-domain-status <domain> [domain]`
 Output status of domain or domains.
-Can be one of 'seen in named.conf, not parsed', 'parsed successfully at \<time;\>' or 'error parsing at line ... at \<time\>'.
+Can be one of `seen in named.conf, not parsed`, `parsed successfully at <time>` or `error parsing at line ... at <time>`.

 ### `bind-list-rejects`
 Lists all zones that have problems, and what those problems are.